-Robin Samiljan was born and raised in Chicago, studied art history and graduated from Vanderbilt University in Nashville, followed by a move to the east coast in 1988.
+Robin Samiljan grew up in Wilmette, just north of Chicago, and shortly after graduating from Vanderbilt University moved her home to Swampscott, MA.
 The regional beauty of the New England landscape immediately captured her attention while she re-created nature’s gifts by way of visual art.
-Samiljan studied watercolor painting with Nordia Kay and Jeanne Carbonetti, joined various art organizations, and after several years of participating in local shows became president of the Swampscott Arts Association.
+As a life-long learner, Samiljan studied watercolor painting with local artist Nordia Kay and Vermont artist Jeanne Carbonetti.
+She was active in various art organizations, and after several years of participating in the arts community became president of the Swampscott Arts Association.

-She transformed the organization during her five-year presidency and was instrumental in developing an online presence to promote the association’s shows and events.
-She was also an active board member at the Marblehead Arts Association and soon became head of the art committee.

-Samiljan discovered and explored encaustic painting beginning in 2009 during the studio residency portion of the Master of Education curriculum at Endicott College.
+She attended graduate school as a mid-career artist in 2008.
+It was during the studio residency portion of the Master of Education curriculum at Endicott College when she explored encaustic painting.
 Her work began to take on new depth in multiple art mediums.
-Encaustic painting combines beeswax mixed with pigment and resin, melted and applied to a surface that is then fused with heat.
+She then attended encaustic workshops taught by Tracy Spadafora at the 4th International Encaustic Conference, Laura Moriarty at the Truro Center for the Arts, and the "Art and Soul Journey" with Kathryn Bevier and Lora Murphy at the Burren College of Art in Ireland.
+Encaustic painting combines purified beeswax mixed with pigment and resin, melted and applied to a surface that is then fused with heat.
 Sculptural qualities achieved using wax have become a welcome addition to her impressionistic paintings.